PavlinaPs/order-summary-component/README.md

 ### What I learned

-In this challenge I learned more about corner radius.
+In this challenge I learned more about border radius.
 I new it is a shorthand but when I looked it up on MDN (link below), I was suprised how many shapes I can create with it.
 For exapmple:

 ```css
 .div1 {